- University Studies

 - Drink free water instead of costly drinks.

-- Buy generic brands.
+- Buy generic brands and use coupons.

 - Share living expenses by getting a roommate.

-- Cut out cable and/or internet.
+- Cut out Cable TV.

 - Walk, bike, carpool, or use public transportation when you can.